santknoldus/sbt-assignment/README.md

 # SBT Assignment

-### Creted SBT Project with JDBC and joda date/time dependencies and scalastyle plugin.Also added Cached Resolution feature:
+### Created SBT Project with JDBC and joda date/time dependencies and scalastyle plugin.Also added Cached Resolution feature:

 ```